Michael Ngoo: Tirana

-He scored his first top flight goal for the club from an individual effort on 8 December 2018 in a 4–0 win over Kastrioti Krujë.
+He scored his first top-flight goal for the club from an individual effort on 8 December 2018 in a 4–0 win over Kastrioti Krujë.
 Ngoo improved greatly in the second half of the season, becoming a fan favourite and the on-pitch leader.
 He also improved his relationship with coach Mema, who in March 2019 praised his performances.
 His first goal of 2019 came in the first leg of Albanian Cup round of 16 tie against Flamurtari Vlorë, which turned out to be vital as Tirana progressed in quarter-finals 2–1 on aggregate.
 Again in the competition, Ngoo scored a brace against Laçi in the quarter-final's first leg played at home.

+Barking

+On 29 November 2024, after over two years without a club, Ngoo signed for Essex Senior League side Barking.

 International career

 Ngoo represented England at under-19 level.
 He was called up to the England squad for the U-20 World Cup in Colombia in 2011, making his debut on 1 August 2011, coming on as a 72nd-minute substitute in a group match against Argentina, replacing Callum McManaman in a 0–0 draw.
 In all he made three appearances at the tournament.
 He is also eligible to represent Nigeria through his mother, and Cameroon through his grandfather.